 We also see some authors added extra syllables to lines which otherwise have strict meter patterns.
-This is known as hypercatalectic meter.
+This is known as a hypercatalectic meter.

 Authors may use a wide variety of feet within their poems, use only one type of foot, or even change feet at specific points within the poem to add emotion.
 The more unstressed syllables are used the faster the poem is read and the more stressed syllables the slower it is read.